FDA Clears Stem Cell Clinical Trial

 The trials, set to begin this summer, will be the first in the world to test the safety of a therapy derived from human embryonic stem cells in people.

 A lot of hope is riding on the outcome of the trials.
-If the product, called GRNOPC1, proves safe, it could open the door for other embryonic stem cell-based therapies to treat conditions such as juvenile diabetes, cancer, multiple sclerosis, and stroke, according to those in the field.
+If the product, called GRNOPC1, proves safe, it could open the door for other embryonic-stem-cell-based therapies to treat conditions such as juvenile diabetes, cancer, multiple sclerosis, and stroke, experts say.

+The therapy involves the use of growth factors that turn embryonic stem cells into oligodendrocyte precursor cells.
+Those precursor cells have been shown to repair myelin, or insulation, around nerve cells and to stimulate nerve fibers of laboratory animals with spinal cord injuries, thereby leading to restoration of function, Okarma said.

-Geron's announcement marks a new chapter in the history of embryonic stem cell research, which has been fraught with controversy over to how to create highly purified products from cells that can turn into any type of human cells, says Michael West, founder of Geron and CEO of BioTime and its subsidiary Embryome Sciences, companies that focus on human embryonic stem cell technologies.
-The first-generation approaches led to a lot of skepticism about the purity and reliability of such therapies, he notes.
+Geron's announcement marks a new chapter in the history of embryonic stem cell research, which has been fraught with controversy over how the cells are derived.
+Scientists have also disagreed over how to create highly purified products from cells that can turn into any type of human cell, says Michael D. West, founder of Geron and CEO of BioTime.

+But some critics say it is premature to test embryonic-stem-cell-based therapies in humans.
+"I think this decision plays on the desperateness of people with spinal cord injuries.
+It's pretty hard looking at the rat research to say this is going to be a slam dunk," says Jaydee Hanson, policy director of the nonprofit International Center for Technology Assessment.

-The biotech industry and those hoping the Obama Administration will repeal the current limitation on federal funding for embryonic stem cell research are welcoming the news.
+FDA's approval comes as proponents of this area of research are eagerly awaiting the Obama Administration's promised repeal of the current limitation on federal funding for human embryonic stem cell research.

-"Today's news about Geron's embryonic stem cell clinical trials is a milestone in this new era of hope and adds to the momentum for policy change when it comes to embryonic stem cell research," Amy Comstock Rick, president of the Coalition for the Advancement of Medical Research, said in a statement.
-CAMR is pushing for Congress to pass legislation that would provide federal funding and government oversight of embryonic stem cell research.

 Join the conversation